The Rolex ‘Military’ Submariner

 Outer Case Backs

-The outer case back on a correct full specification Rolex Milsub will be engraved, depending on whether it was a British Navy (0552) or British Army (W10) issue.
+The outer case back on a correct, full-specification Rolex MilSub was engraved according to whether it was a British Navy (0552) or British Army (W10) issue.

-Contrary to popular belief all watches would have been used for diving, as although the W10 deliveries were Army or SAS issue, during the 1970s both units were trained divers, thus the watches were available to divers of either unit.
+Contrary to popular belief, all watches would have been used for diving.
+Although the W10 deliveries were Army or SAS issue, during the 1970s, both units trained as divers, and the watches were therefore available to divers from either branch.

 Inner Case Backs